lcharette/APE_iOS_Client/README.md

 ==============
 The APE iOS Client is a client used to connect to the [APE Server](http://ape-project.org/) [See [APE Server on GitHub](https://github.com/APE-Project/APE_Server)].

 The client consist for now in a demo iPad app.
-This demo app connect and can exchange messages with the _APE Chat Demo_ bundle with [APE JSF](https://github.com/APE-Project/APE_JSF).
+This demo app connect and can exchange messages with the [_APE Chat Demo_](http://ape-project.org/demos/chat/) bundle with [APE JSF](https://github.com/APE-Project/APE_JSF).
+Support for [ApePubSub](https://github.com/ptejada/ApePubSub) is also avaiable withing the iOS client.

 This code is still in beta stage.
 It does connect and interact with the chat demo, but hasn't been fully tested and implemented yet.
 See **Contribute** for more infos.